1840 Natchez tornado: Aftermath

 The final death toll was 48 on land (with 47 deaths in Natchez and one in Vidalia) and 269 on the river, mostly from the sinking of flatboats.
 In addition to the 317 deaths, only 109 were injured, a testament to the tornado's intensity.
 The tornado is to this day ranked as the second deadliest in American history, and caused $1,260,000 in damage.
 The actual death toll may be higher than what is listed, as slave deaths were often not counted during this time period.

-Senate Document No. 199 (27th Congress, 2nd Session) was the report of the Commission to fix the demarcation between the United States and the Republic of Texas.
-In the Journal of the Joint Commission under date of May 26, 1840 at page 62 of said document, is written the following:

-"We crossed to-day the path of a recent tornado, which had prostrated trees and cane on the river banks.
-Its course was observed to be from south 72 degrees west to north 72 degrees east, and the track to be from 300–400 yards [274–366 meters] wide.
-This was supposed to be the same tornado which occasioned such dreadful destruction of human lives and houses in Natchez on the 7th of May."

-These observations were made on the Sabine River which is the boundary between Louisiana and Texas.

-Regarding a final death count, the CNN web article,"The 10 deadliest US tornadoes on record" reports that, "The official death toll may not have included slaves, according to the Federal Emergency Management Agency."
+Regarding a final death count, CNN reported "The official death toll may not have included slaves, according to the Federal Emergency Management Agency."